 In the past, when a patient had a cavity that required treatment, a silver filling was commonly placed.
 Not only are silver fillings noticeable in the smile, but they also weaken the remaining tooth structure.
 That’s why our practice offers tooth-colored fillings.
 These fillings are made out of a composite resin material that is selected to match the shade of your tooth.
 In addition, the strength and integrity of the remaining tooth structure is increased.
 These restorations blend in and are undetectable in your smile.

 Teeth whitening can make a dramatic difference in the appearance of your smile!
-At Parc Village Dental, we offer both an in-office and take-home whitening treatment.
+At Parc Village Dental we offer both an in-office and take-home whitening treatment.
 You can choose the treatment that best fits your lifestyle.
-Our in-office treatment only takes an hour to deliver drastic results, whereas the take-home option delivers results in 7 to 10 days.
+Our in-office treatment only takes an hour to deliver dramatic results, whereas the take-home option delivers results in 7 to 10 days.
 The take-home option requires up to one hour of whitening tray wear per day .
 Both options are much more effective and precise than any over-the-counter whitening strips or gels.

 Dental bonding involves the placement of a tooth-colored composite resin filling material to a tooth.
 The resin is “BONDED” to the tooth with a high-intensity curing light.
-The resin can be used to fill in gaps and chips as well as change the shape and contour of a tooth.
+The resin can be used to fill in gaps and chips, as well as change the shape and contour of a tooth.
 It can also be used to mask a discolored tooth.
 The bonding procedure is most often completed in one visit.

-Sometimes, all a tooth needs is a bit of reshaping to noticeably improve the appearance of your smile.
+In some cases, all a tooth needs is a bit of reshaping to noticeably improve the appearance of your smile.
 During a cosmetic contouring treatment, we remove very small amounts of the tooth to alter the shape, contour or length.
 This procedure is often used along with dental bonding.

 Unlike a crown, which covers the entire tooth, a veneer is a thin porcelain covering that is placed over the front and biting edge of the tooth.
 Veneers are a treatment option for front teeth that may be discolored, misshapen or slightly cracked.
 They may also be placed to close spaces that exist between the front teeth.
 A minimal amount of tooth structure is removed for the proper fabrication of the veneers.
 They are then bonded in place to achieve the desired changes.